NixOS/nix/src/nix/flake.md

   doesn't allow fetching a `rev` without a known `ref`).
 The default is the commit currently pointed to by `ref`.

+  The `narHash` attribute resolves to the sha256 hash specified.
+It must be inserted in SRI format.
+The hash can be grabbed with the command `nix-prefetch-git` and can subsequently be converted to the SRI format with `nix hash to-sri --type sha256 some-hash`.

   When `git+file` is used without specifying `ref` or `rev`, files are fetched directly from the local `path` as long as they have been added to the Git repository.
 If there are uncommitted changes, the reference